Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

 Fig.~\ref{fig:4} illustrates the $\lambda$ dependence beginning at $\lambda = 0.015$.
 Below this threshold value, peak splitting is not observed.
 This limitation arises because QED-TDDFT-TP produces absorption spectra with peaks of finite width, causing overlap at small $\lambda$ values.
 While extending the propagation time could potentially resolve this issue, such calculations would be computationally impractical.
 As anticipated, the upper polariton energy increases with $\lambda$.
 However, the lower polariton energy exhibits minimal variation.
 This behavior occurs because the peak frequencies shift upward with increasing $\lambda$, creating the appearance that $E_{LP}$ remains constant.
 To provide a clearer visualization, the right panel of Fig.~\ref{fig:4} shows the polariton energies after removing the diamagnetic contribution (by subtracting the middle curve from both the upper and lower curves).
 With this adjustment, both upper and lower polaritonic energies display the expected $\lambda$-dependent behavior.

-Fig.~\ref{fig:5} presents a comparison of polaritonic energies for BH\revc{$_3$} calculated using QED-TDDFT and QED-FCI methods for the same excited state.
+Fig.~\ref{fig:5} presents a comparison of polaritonic energies for BH{$_3$} calculated using QED-TDDFT and QED-FCI methods for the same excited state.
 The QED-FCI results are taken from Vu et al.~(2024) \cite{vu2024cavity}.
 The graph reveals that while both methods demonstrate increasing relative energy with rising $\lambda$ values, QED-TDDFT-TP consistently underestimates the splitting magnitude and exhibits greater nonlinear behavior compared to QED-FCI.
-Additionally, our approach underestimates the upper polariton energy. \revc{Given the sensitivity of QED-FCI to active-space size noted in Ref.~\cite{vu2024cavity}, the overall agreement is encouraging.}
+Additionally, our approach underestimates the upper polariton energy. {Given the sensitivity of QED-FCI to active-space size noted in Ref.~\cite{vu2024cavity}, the overall agreement is encouraging.}

-\subsection{(H\revc{$_2$})\revc{$_2$}}
+\subsection{(H{$_2$}){$_2$}}

-Intermolecular forces can be understood as electronic interactions mediated by transverse electromagnetic fields \cite{craig1998molecular,haugland2021intermolecular}.
-Consequently, modifying boundary conditions through cavity confinement can substantially influence intermolecular interactions \cite{Salam2016NonRelativistic}.
-Furthermore, in strongly coupled light\revc{--}matter systems, molecules can interact with one another via delocalized cavity photons even across very large separations, where direct Coulombic interactions become negligibly weak.
-In Fig.~\ref{fig:6}, we show the potential energy surface (PES) of (H\revc{$_2$})\revc{$_2$} computed using QED-DFT-TP and compare it with results of QED-FCI \cite{haugland2021intermolecular}. \revc{The} QED-DFT results replicate a similar overall PES shape as QED-FCI.
-QED-DFT-TP also predicts the $\epsilon_z$ polarization has a lower binding energy than $\epsilon_x$ polarization as does QED-FCI.
-But in all of the cases, QED-DFT predicts a higher binding energy.
-Additionally, unlike QED-FCI, QED-DFT-TP predicts $\epsilon_x$ polarization has an almost identical PES as the cavity-free case.
-It is important to note here that in the cavity-free case, our method reduces to the traditional DFT, hence, \revc{it} cannot capture intermolecular interactions even though the graph appears sensible \cite{klimevs2012perspective}.
-We also note that the QED\revc{-}DFT approach used in Ref.~\cite{haugland2021intermolecular} does not seem to produce the PES with \revc{an} energy minimum.
+Intermolecular forces can be fundamentally understood as electronic interactions mediated by transverse electromagnetic fields \cite{craig1998molecular,haugland2021intermolecular}.
+Consequently, modifying electromagnetic boundary conditions through cavity confinement can substantially alter intermolecular interactions \cite{Salam2016NonRelativistic}.
+Moreover, in the strong coupling regime, molecules can interact with one another via delocalized cavity photons even at separations where direct Coulombic interactions become negligibly weak.
+Fig.~\ref{fig:6} presents the potential energy surface of (H$_2$)$_2$ computed using QED-DFT-TP, compared with QED-FCI results from Ref.~\cite{haugland2021intermolecular}.
+The QED-DFT-TP method reproduces the overall topology of the QED-FCI surface and correctly predicts that cavity modes with $\epsilon_z$ polarization (parallel to the intermolecular axis) yield lower binding energies than those with $\epsilon_x$ polarization (perpendicular).
+However, QED-DFT-TP systematically overestimates the binding energy across all configurations.